-Pupils are not permitted to park cars or mopeds in the school grounds unless with the express permission of the Headmaster.
+Pupils are not permitted to park vehicles in the school grounds unless with the express permission of the Headmaster.

-24. Extra-Curricular Activities
+25.Extra-Curricular Activities

-The School has many sporting, recreational and cultural activities - a number of which are organised voluntarily by members of the teaching staff.
+The School has many sporting, recreational and cultural activities - most of which are organised voluntarily by members of the teaching staff.
 Pupils should try to involve themselves in these activities and should support staff members and others who give generously of their time.
 IT IS EXPECTED THAT BEING CHOSEN TO REPRESENT THE SCHOOL AT ANY OFFICIAL, CULTURAL OR RECREATIONAL ACTIVITY WILL TAKE PRECEDENCE OVER ANY NON SCHOOL ACTIVITY.